shterm/appmgr_lookup_plugin/README.md

-## shterm_reset_acm
+## appmgr_lookup_plugin

-shterm_reset_acm lookup plugin to retrieve really account and password from shterm appmgr
+appmgr_lookup_plugin to retrieve really account and password from shterm-appmgr

 ## Requirements